-The Rolling Acres School's elementary religion curriculum is formally recognized as Catholic by the Most Reverend Bishop John M. LeVoir of the Diocese of New Ulm.
+The Rolling Acres School's elementary religion curriculum (Schola Rosa) is formally recognized as Catholic by the Most Reverend Bishop John M. LeVoir of the Diocese of New Ulm.

 We teach in the hope of bringing our students to Christ and contributing to the establishment of a clear Catholic cultural identity among students.
 We take this to mean, first and foremost, that we show how all things must be understood as they relate to and reveal the person of Christ.
 This goal is attainable only when we remain cogent of several key elements, among them: the interrelation of spiritual, moral, and intellectual development; the importance of historical context for a proper understanding of anything; the necessity of focusing upon real things, rather than theoretical commitments to achieve wisdom, and the humility to recognize the mystery of it all.
 In addition, we defend the Catholic philosophical tradition as unique and superior to the alternatives in its understanding of man and its capacity to answer the fundamental and perennial questions.

 Religion: Integrated in Curriculum

 In all courses, we seek wisdom by teaching truth and refuting falsehood.
 The goal is twofold: knowledge of each thing in itself and knowledge of how each thing reflects and participates in the divine.
 Thus all of our courses are, in some sense, religious, since they aim at knowing truth in the person of the risen Christ.
 Each course in its specific focus provides knowledge of the world through which we come to know of God through reason and sheds light on an aspect of the meaning of revelation, wherein God reveals himself.